 No, I can't keep your kids late.
 No, I can't accept your sick child today.
 No, I can't feed them breakfast past my meal times.
 No, you can't pay me late.

 This doesn't make you a bad business owner; it makes you a smart business owner!
+It actually makes you a very professional business owner with firm boundaries.
 While protecting your peace.

 Related topics: